donquixote2u/CapSenseTest/README.md

 # CapSenseTest
-basic example to test Arduino capacitive sensor using the CapacitiveSensor library
+basic example to test Arduino capacitive sensor using the CapacitiveSensor library, from the library example